Areas of Interest and Specialization:

 - Co-Founder (together with Prof. S. Litsyn and Dr. D. Myersdorf) and Chief Scientist of a Start-up Company "StoreDot LTD" (April 2013)

-- He has published more than 180 refereed scientific papers and more than 70 conference papers and special seminars.
+- He has published more than 200 peer reviewed scientific papers and more than 80 conference papers and special seminars.

-- Bioorganic nanodots and bionanotechnology, physical properties and applications of bioinspired peptide nanostructured materials (peptide nanodots) for nanophotonics, flexible displays, new peptide-based bio-memory and energy storage devices
+- Bioorganic nanodots and bionanotechnology, physical properties and applications of bioinspired peptide nanostructured materials (peptide nanodots) for bionanophotonics, nanobiolasers, peptide integrated optics, implantable biomedical chips and new peptide-based bio-memory

 - Electron-induced surface modification of materials, charged-induced wettability effect and application for microfludics, printing technology, and nanomaterials.
 Modified biomaterials for biocells adhesion and tissue engineering.

 See Recent and Current R&D Projects

 [ School of Electrical Engineering-Physical Electronicss | Faculty